jupyter/dashboards/README.md

 ## What It Gives You

-* Dashboard layout mode for arranging notebook cell outputs in a grid-like fashion
+* Dashboard layout mode for arranging notebook cell outputs in a grid- or report-like fashion
 * Dashboard view mode for interacting with an assembled dashboard within the Jupyter Notebook
-* Ability to share notebooks that have dashboard layout metadata in them with other Jupyter Notebook users for layout and viewing
+* Ability to share notebooks that have [dashboard layout metadata](https://github.com/jupyter-incubator/dashboards/wiki/Dashboard-Metadata-and-Rendering) in them with other Jupyter Notebook users for layout and viewing
 * Ability to deploy dashboards as standalone web applications when used in conjunction with the [dashboards_bundlers](https://github.com/jupyter-incubator/dashboards_bundlers) and [dashboards_server](https://github.com/jupyter-incubator/dashboards_server) projects

 ## Try It